-Dianne M. Gray, director of Services for Students with Disabilities, 607-777-2686 (V/TT), and Valerie Hampton, chief diversity officer, 607-777-4775, are Binghamton University's 504/ADA Coordinators.
+Dianne M. Gray, director of Services for Students with Disabilities, 607-777-2686 (V/TT), and Nicole Sirju-Johnson, interim chief diversity officer, 607-777-4775, are Binghamton University's 504/ADA Coordinators.
 Please contact them if you have questions regarding the ADA or are in need of an ADA accommodation.